bigbluebutton/bigbluebutton/docs/docs/administration/install.md

 - 50G of disk space
 - IPV4 address only

 Regardless of your environment, the setup steps will include configuring a SSL certificate on the nginx server.
 Why?
 All browsers now require a valid SSL certificate from the web server when a page requests access to the user's webcam or microphone via web real-time communications (WebRTC).
-If you try to access a BigBlueButton server with an IP address only, the browsers will block BigBlueButton client from accessing your webcam or microhone.
+If you try to access a BigBlueButton server with an IP address only, the browsers will block BigBlueButton client from accessing your webcam or microphone.

 ### Pre-installation checks